27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 9. Medina River

-The Medina River is stocked with a variety of fishes.
+The Medina River is stocked with a variety of fish.
 The riverside is a spacious area with excellent bank access, and swimming is also allowed here.

-Several campsites along the river’s length and boat ramps are also constructed.
+Several campsites along the river’s length and boat ramps have also been constructed.
 It’s the best fishing spot near San Antonio.
 The famous fish species are largemouth bass, Channel catfish, and Spotted Bass.

 • Entry fee: Free.